Pinjontall94/ceilings/exercises/notes.md

 # Notes

+## Executable
+Building ceilings from the src directory will create an executable that itself calls a shell function to build all c source files in the exercises dir.
+Whether that's done by CMake or zig cc I've not yet decided.

 ## Structure
 What follows is my problemwise notes as I progress through ziglings, summarizing for each challenge what the equivalent in C would be.